dotnet/docs/docs/framework/install/on-windows-xp.md

 ms.devlang: dotnet
 ---

-# Install the .NET Framework on Windows XP
+# Install the .NET Framework on Windows XP and Windows Server 2003

 > [!NOTE]
 > Windows XP is no longer supported by Microsoft.
 We recommend you upgrade to Windows 10, which is supported and includes the latest version of the .NET Framework.
 This document is provided solely as a helpful troubleshooting guide.